RoroDuran23/databaseFinal/README.md

 This repo contains all the files used to create our database project.

 * finalDraft.sql handles all the back-end program
+* ThemePark.py handles all the front-end program
+* disney2.sqlite it is where all of our data is stored

 ## Identifying Information